 The authority and responsibility to procure all goods, equipment, and services for the University of Houston-Clear Lake (UHCL) has been delegated to the Procurement Department.
 This delegation applies to all purchases.

-The university will not be obligated for supplies, equipment, or services except as authorized by Purchasing.
-The Purchasing Department does not have authority to approve purchases retroactively.
+UHCL will not be obligated for supplies, equipment, or services except as authorized by the Procurement Department.
+The Procurement Department does not have authority to approve purchases retroactively.

-Any other commitments are considered as unauthorized purchases and the individual may encounter a personal obligation to the vendor.
+Any other commitments are considered as unauthorized purchases and the individual may incur a personal obligation to the vendor.

-General policies concerning purchasing apply to all funds of the university, regardless of the source.
-All funds deposited with the university are university funds and must be handled consistently with university policies.
+General policies concerning purchasing apply to all funds of UHCL, regardless of the source.
+All funds deposited with UHCL are university funds and must be handled consistently with university policies.
 Allocation of funds in a departmental budget results in authority to requisition, not to purchase.

 Code of Ethics